SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 pip install .
 ```

-## Installation as a Software Bundle
+## TODO : OUTDATED : Installation as a Software Bundle

 The Local Proxy can be installed by the Debian/Ubuntu Package Manager (apt).
 Make sure that the package is available in your configured repositories and execute